-Country-level retail payment service data from across 27 EU markets confirm that banks perform better in countries with more developed retail payment services, as measured by accounting ratios and profit and cost efficiency scores.6 This relationship is stronger in countries with more retail payment transaction equipment, like ATMs and POS terminals.
+Based on the country-level retail payment service data from across 27 EU markets, evidence confirms that banks perform better in countries with more developed retail payment services, as measured by accounting ratios and profit and cost efficiency scores.
+This relationship is stronger in countries with more retail payment transaction equipment, like ATMs and POS terminals.
 Retail payment transaction technology itself can also improve bank performance and heterogeneity among retail payment instruments is associated with enhanced bank performance.
 Likewise, a higher usage of electronic retail payment instruments seems to stimulate banking business.
+We also show that retail payment services have a more significant impact on savings and cooperative bank performance although they have a positive influence on the performance of commercial banks.
+Additionally, findings reveal that impact of retail services on bank performance is dominated by fee income.
+Finally, an effective payment service market is found to be associated with higher bank stability.